 Now braid the other side!
 This time, try to keep the sections held more taut, and add smaller sections of hair at a time than you did the first time.

 Compare the two braids.
 What's the difference in the overall appearance, and how did the size of the sections affect the proportions of the braid?

 Keep practicing your French braids until you get the hang of it!
 Try making one French braid down the center of your head.
-If you have an uneven hairline at the neck, like me, stay tuned for the Dutch braid, which is better at hiding that extra bit of hair that always seems to stick out.
+If you have an uneven hairline at the neck, like me, you might prefer a Dutch braid, which is better at hiding that extra bit of hair that always seems to stick out.